rminehan/scala-basic-training/06_the_type_system/slides.md

 List(1, 2, 3).map(_ => ())
 ```

-This function is explicitly returning "the unit".
+Functions explicitly using "the unit".

 ---